AshkanHagh/scary-story-generator/README.md

 ## Introduction

-The Scary Story Generator is a full-stack web application that enables users to input a scary story script and generate a video with AI-generated visuals, voice narration, and subtitles.
-Built with a queue-driven architecture, it leverages AI services like OpenAI and Replicate to create engaging multimedia content, showcasing advanced backend processing and scalable design.
+The Scary Story Generator is a backend REST API that transforms user-submitted scary story scripts into AI-generated videos with visuals, voiceovers, and subtitles.
+Powered by NestJS, TypeScript, and BullMQ, it leverages OpenAI, Replicate, and AWS S3 with a queue-driven architecture for scalable, efficient processing.

 ## Key Features